Kajak

 Day 1: Finally it starts!

-1st day's stage from Ulm to Donauwörth: the boats are loaded, we're in top form and we're just dying to start paddling!
+1. Day's stage from Ulm to Donauwörth: The boats are loaded, we're in top form and we're excited to finally start paddling!
 The kayaks feel very good, after a short period of getting used to them we feel quick and well equipped.
 Status of Alin on the evening of the day home: "Hello from Germany!
 I've set up camp, everything's fine.
-We passed 11 barrages, which took a lot of time, but we're on schedule!"
+We passed 11 barrages and therefore needed a lot of time, but we are on schedule!"

 2nd daily stage from Donauwörth to Kelheim:

-Today we managed 95 km and passed 5 barrages.
+We did 95 km today and passed 5 barrages.
 Unfortunately it rained heavily, but the route becomes more scenic.
-The picture of the Danube Gorge near Kelheim says it all! 💚 This section is very enjoyable and leaves you wanting more!
-Unfortunately, it rained a lot, sometimes heavily, but that didn't spoil our mood and our desire for adventure.
+The picture of the Danube Gorge near Kelheim says it all! 💚 This section is very enjoyable and makes you want more!
+Unfortunately, it rained a lot and sometimes heavily, but that can't spoil our mood and our desire for adventure.

 3rd stage from Kelheim to Parkstetten:

 "Today we rode 103km, we're fine," Alin told us.
-"We're a bit behind on updates for you guys, but we're catching up 😉 Taking a well-deserved break to dry the gear, there it rained heavily yesterday.”
+"We're a bit behind on updates for you guys, but we're catching up 😉 Taking a well-deserved break to gear up dry because it rained heavily yesterday."

 Note: From Kelheim, the Danube is a federal waterway and is used by cargo and motor ships.
-You should be accordingly careful on the way, especially the cargo ships coming from behind can surprise you and cause dangerous situations with their strong wakes.
+You should be accordingly careful on your way, especially the cargo ships coming from behind can surprise you and cause dangerous situations with their strong wake.

 4th stage from Parkstetten 🇩🇪 to Esternberg 🇦🇹:

 The fourth stage takes you out of Germany and into Austria.
 After 106 km we spend the night in Esternberg after passing the city of Passau.
-There are many cruise ships here, you have to be careful.
+There are a lot of cruise ships here, you have to be careful.

 5. Day stage Esternberg to Linz:

-90 km driven, 5 barrages, it was hard, and it rained an incredible amount again.
-But we still got through well and remain positive.
+Did 90 km, 5 barrages, it was tough, and it rained an incredible amount again.
+But we still came through well and remain positive.

 6th stage from Linz to Dürnstein:

-Alin says about yesterday: "We covered 111 km, we passed the town of Melk and we are now driving towards Vienna."
+Alin says about yesterday: "We covered 111 km, we passed the city of Melk and we are now driving towards Vienna."

 7th stage from Dürnstein to Mannsdorf: